Skip to main content

 Structural tuckpointing with rebuilding $25-$40/sq ft Engineering concerns, code compliance $8,000-$15,000+

-I use mortar mixes that are specifically formulated to match the compressive strength of your bricks.
-It’s more expensive than buying a bag of pre-mixed mortar from the hardware store, but it’s the difference between a repair that lasts 30 years and one that fails in five.
+I use mortar mixes formulated to match the compressive strength of your brick.
+It costs more than a pre-mixed bag from the hardware store, but it’s the difference between a repair that holds for 30 years and one that fails in five.
+I’d rather do it once and do it right.

 Firebox Repair and Restoration Services

-Your firebox takes the brunt of the heat stress every time you burn a fire.
-Those refractory panels lining the inside aren’t just there for looks—they protect the structural masonry and reflect heat into your room for better efficiency.
+Your firebox takes the worst of the heat every time you light a fire.
+Those refractory panels lining the inside aren’t there to look pretty.
+They protect the structural masonry behind them and bounce heat back into your room so the fireplace actually warms you.

-I worked with a homeowner just off Timnath Parkway (0.6 miles from the Timnath Town Hall) who had been burning fires with a completely deteriorated back panel.
-They didn’t realize it was a problem until they noticed the bricks behind the firebox were starting to crack.
-That’s when things get expensive fast.
+I worked with a homeowner just off Timnath Parkway, about 0.6 miles from the Timnath Town Hall, who’d been burning fires with a back panel that had crumbled away to almost nothing.
+They had no idea it was a problem until they noticed the brick behind the firebox starting to crack.
+That’s the point where things get expensive in a hurry, because now you’re fixing the structure, not just a panel.

 Firebox Service Pricing Matrix